ChristianPoglitsch/EmpathicAgents/LLM_Character/llm_comms/README.md

 ## Overview

 This folder contains the code for interacting with both OpenAI and local language models (LLMs).
 It provides abstractions for sending text prompts and retrieving embeddings from models.
-The system is divided into two primary communication modules: one for interacting with OpenAI's API and another for working with locally hosted models.

 ## Modules